 If your tooth has been knocked out, place it in a container of whole milk or saliva and see your dentist or oral surgeon immediately.
 If you do not have whole milk or saliva, gently hold the tooth in your mouth between your teeth and cheek.
 Never handle the tooth by its roots or wipe anything off of the tooth, even if it is dirty.
 Contact our office and we will advise you on the steps to take and will see you as soon as we can to try to reattach the tooth.

-Facial Trauma in Columbia, Nottingham, Laurel, Catonsville, Lutherville, Fulton, and Westminster, MD
+Facial Trauma in Columbia, Catonsville, Lutherville, and Westminster, MD

 Hear From Our Patients